vydough/ai-s3-encryption-scanner/README.md

   Python SDK, used here to list buckets and read each one's encryption configuration.
-- **AWS IAM** — defines exactly what the Lambda function is allowed to do (read-only access to bucket lists and encryption settings, plus permission to write logs).
+- **AWS IAM** — defines exactly what the Lambda function is allowed to do (read-only access to bucket lists and encryption settings, and permission to write logs).
-- **Google Gemini AI** (`google-generativeai`) — a large language model used to turn the structured scan results into a short, readable security assessment.
+- **Google Gemini AI** (`google-generativeai`) — AI model used to turn the structured scan results into a short, readable security assessment.
 - **Amazon EventBridge** — schedules the Lambda function to run automatically on a recurring basis, instead of only when triggered manually.
-- **Amazon CloudWatch Logs** — stores the output of every Lambda execution so scan results can be checked after the fact.
+- **Amazon CloudWatch Logs** — stores the output of every Lambda execution so scan results can be checked.

 ## Architecture